Cross Between A Horse And A Zebra

 FAQ About Zebroids

 Q: Are zebroids fertile?
 A: The vast majority of zebroids are infertile due to chromosomal incompatibilities between zebras and other equines.
-However, rare cases of fertile zebroids have been reported.
+That said, rare cases of fertile zebroids have been reported.

 Q: What does a zebroid look like?
 A: A zebroid typically resembles the non-zebra parent in body shape and size but has stripes similar to a zebra.
 The striping pattern varies depending on the specific cross.